h3nnes/nsg-tweaks/README.md

 #### NR-SA cell table — ARFCN and bandwidth columns

 The same treatment for the NR-SA cell table: ARFCN and BW columns are injected, the sub-row is hidden, and column headers ("ARFCN", "BW") are added.
+Row heights are also reduced (top row 28 dp → 22 dp, child rows 26 dp → 21 dp) so more rows fit on screen.

 Final column order: **Serving | ARFCN | PCI | BW | Beam | RSRP | RSRQ | SINR**